18F/development-guide/_pages/css/frameworks.md

 sidenav: css
 ---

-TTS recommends using the [U.S. Web Design System](https://github.com/uswds/uswds) as it is specifically designed to help build fast, accessible, mobile-friendly federal government websites.
+TTS recommends using the [U.S. Web Design System (USWDS)](https://github.com/uswds/uswds) as it is specifically designed to help build fast, accessible, mobile-friendly federal government websites.

 Sometimes, projects utilize other CSS frameworks such as: